tlenz88/ChIPPy/README.md

 # ChIPPy
 This is a complete pipeline for ChIP-seq data analysis.
 Most of the required packages are installed automatically.
 Pipeline can be started from any step, but specific files are required for the desired step.

+It is important to note that ChIPPy and any supplementary tools are merely templates to provide fast and simple ChIP-seq analysis and may not work for all samples or experimental designs.
+If new to ChIP-seq analysis, please learn about each of the individual tools used in this package and cite their respective publications.

 ## How do I organize my data?